 Make sure Profiling is selected in the left panel.

-Now, you must add a run configuration - the configuration that tells dotTrace how to run the profiled application (the path to executable, arguments, and so on).
+Now, you must add a run configuration – the configuration that tells dotTrace how to run the profiled application (the path to the application executable, command-line arguments, and other settings).
 Under Choose what you want to profile, New Process Run, click Add run configuration.

 In the New Run Configuration wizard, first choose Standalone application and click Next.